andreamussap/ubuntu-tips/docs/reset-lost-password.md

 # Ubuntu - How to Reset Lost Password
 You know when you write down a password and keep it so carefully that you can't find it anymore??
-That's what happened with my Ubuntu password!
+That happened to me!
 As a result, I couldn't perform any administrative task on Ubuntu because every time I tried it, it asked me for the password.

 So, I searched for articles on how to reset my Ubuntu password and I found uncountable results.
 However, none of them alone could help me, so I had to gather parts of the articles to troubleshoot my own problem.